Fathers Of The Internet – Who are They?

 Conclusion

-The Internet has been around for a long time, but the internet was never just about computers.
-It started as a tool to connect people interested in things like news, information, and entertainment.
-The most well-known father of the internet is Sir Tim Berners-Lee, inventor of the World Wide Web.
-But there are also many other notable fathers of the internet.
+The Internet has been around for a long time, but it was never just about computers.
+It started as a tool to connect people interested in news, information, and entertainment.
+The most well-known Father of the Internet is Sir Tim Berners-Lee, inventor of the World Wide Web.
+But there are also many other notable fathers of the Internet.

-Over time it developed into a tool for social interaction.
-And now it has become something else altogether.
+Over time, it developed into a tool for social interaction.
+Now, it has become something else altogether.
 It’s a community of people who share ideas and interests and help each other grow.
-In the early days of the internet, there was a big problem.
-People didn’t know how to use the internet.
-It was tough to navigate the internet.
+In the early days of the Internet, there was a big problem.
+People didn’t know how to use the Internet, and it was tough to navigate it.

-As the internet becomes a more important part of our lives, we must respect each other and understand each other.
+As the Internet becomes a more important part of our lives, we must respect and understand each other.
 That’s what the Fathers of the Internet are all about.
 But it wasn’t just Sir Tim.
-He had a team of people that helped him build the technology.
+He had a team of people who helped him build the technology.
 These were his ‘fathers’.

 You might also like